 Research shows that self-talk, when done in 3rd person, can be an effective method of emotional self-regulation that can reduce anxiety.
 Converting your anxious/negative thoughts into third-person sentences reduces its negativity.
 It provides the necessary psychological distance between the self and anxiety-inducing contexts.
 This also helps when you are thinking about negative events and ruminating anxiety-ridden thoughts.
 The psychological distance allows a person to reflect on themselves in a less emotional way, similar to how they would reflect on some other person.
 The self is often emotionally charged in moments of anxiety, so the distance helps in reducing the impact of those emotions.
 Psychological distance lowers the perceived intensity of emotions and makes them easier to manage.

 Psychologists also call this technique “distancing” (a type of cognitive change) and recommend it to reduce the negative impact of emotions and down-regulate negative reactions to stressful experiences.

-The process is straight-forward.
+The process is straightforward.
 Instead of ‘I, me, and we’ you can use ‘Your name, he, she, them.’
 Here is an example – ‘I am disgusting‘ can change to ‘Aditya is disgusting.’
-Another sentence which could work is ‘He is disgusting.’
+Another sentence that could work is ‘He is disgusting.’

 Talking with yourself while introspecting and speaking with your own internal voice while undertaking a difficult task forms a large portion of self-talk.
 When emotions and/or anxiety colors these internal thoughts unfavorably, changing your internal voice to the third person can be quite valuable.
 Look at Terry Crews from Brooklyn 99, for example.
 If your inner voice in stressful situations is like Terry Crew’s, you already have a good start!